ronakgh97/missile-sim/README.md

 ## DATA GEN

--This [binary](src/bin/generate_data.rs) will generate nth dataset with about 10 features+ for model trainings.
+- This [binary](src/bin/generate_data.rs) will generate nth dataset with about 10 features+ for model trainings.

 - You add more or modify existing generation logic in the `src/scenarios/` directory, [Data](src/scenarios/train_data.rs),